richardanaya/luckyshot/README.md

 A CLI tool for intelligent code generation using RAG (Retrieval Augmented Generation) and file watching.

+## The Problem

+When using AI coding assistants like GitHub Copilot, Aider, or Continue.dev, one of the biggest challenges is selecting which files to include as context.
+Including too many files overwhelms the AI with irrelevant information, while missing crucial files leads to incomplete understanding and poor suggestions.

+Luckyshot solves this by using AI embeddings to automatically find the most relevant files in your codebase for any given query or task.
+Instead of manually selecting files or using simple text search, Luckyshot uses semantic search to understand the meaning and relationships between your code files.

 ## Features

 - File scanning and embedding generation